Welcome to Lancaster's of Gold Canyon Havanese!

 The puppies are micro-chipped and ready to go to their forever homes at no younger than 10 weeks of age.

-Puppies born at Lancaster’s of Gold Canyon are extensively socialized from the minute they are born.
+Puppies born at Lancaster’s of Gold Canyon are extensively socialized from a very early age.
 It is one of our primary goals during the 10 weeks that the puppy will live here and is unique to our breeding program.
 Different people are invited over to meet the puppies.
 These include men and women, kids and the elderly.
-Men with beards and ladies with hats are included.
 The puppies will have a different style of music played for them every day at different volumes and they are constantly exposed to the sounds and activities of a busy household.
-They will also be introduced to cats, birds and large dogs as well as different surfaces (gravel, asphalt, tile, carpet etc).
+They will be introduced to cats, unfamiliar dogs and they will explore a variety of surfaces (gravel, tile, grass, asphalt, carpet etc).
 They will eat their meals in bowls or plates that are made of various materials and they will eat in different rooms.
-There is much more to it, but because of all of the planned variation in their routines, the puppies become confident and adaptable dogs.
+There is much more to it, but because of all of the planned variation in their routines, the puppies become confident and resilient dogs.